oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/first_level_menu.rst

    For the **homepage node**, the title is mentioned in the content nodes tree in OroCommerce Management Console.

-   For the **menu and sub-menu nodes**, the title is mentioned in the content nodes tree in OroCommerce Management Console and shows as a menu or sub menu caption in your OroCommerce Front Store (depending on the level in the content tree).
+   For the **menu and sub-menu nodes**, the title is mentioned in the content nodes tree in OroCommerce Management Console and shows as a menu or sub menu caption in your OroCommerce Storefront (depending on the level in the content tree).

    If necessary, translate the title into the languages supported in your OroCommerce configuration.
 To manage title translations, click next to the Titles box and follow the :ref:`content translation guidance here <config-guide--translations>`.